iammohith/PD-Controller-For-2D-Quadrotor/README.md

 ![Quadrotor Schematic](Quadrotor_Schematic.png)

 ### PD Controller
-The control input $u$ for the Proportional-Derivative (PD) controller is defined as:

 In this project, I have implemented a custom PD controller to control the height of quadrotor and tuned $K_p$ and $K_v$ values for four trajectory cases:
 1. Simple Line